ben-tanen/ben-tanen.github.io/_posts/2017-09-07-evaluating-fantasy-draft.md

 As expected, it looks like my league started out sticking with the conventional wisdom, not really diverging from the experts and masses until the 4th or 5th round (except for <span id="footnote-1" class="footnote">Ezekiel Elliott as the 17th pick</span>).
 Even from there, the cone of variance grew at a fairly reasonable rate.
 Beyond this, I see three notable takeaways:

-* I picked the most similarly to the pros and masses, which makes sense.
+- I picked the most similarly to the pros and masses, which makes sense.
-* Our draft overall looks most similar to the average ESPN mock draft, which also makes sense.
+- Our draft overall looks most similar to the average ESPN mock draft, which also makes sense.
-* Our draft overall looks least similar to 5th Down Fantasy's suggestions, but I guess those non-traditional picks are what makes them [stand out in a crowd](https://www.fantasypros.com/nfl/accuracy/2009-2015.php?year=2011#overall).
+- Our draft overall looks least similar to 5th Down Fantasy's suggestions, but I guess those non-traditional picks are what makes them [stand out in a crowd](https://www.fantasypros.com/nfl/accuracy/2009-2015.php?year=2011#overall).

 But speculating how good I might have drafted is pointless when I'm comparing it to the speculations of other people.
 The only way to really see how I did is to see how the upcoming season goes.
 So 🤞 fingers crossed I somehow picked well and can bring home [the Shiva](http://theleague.wikia.com/wiki/The_Shiva_Bowl_Trophy).

 <link rel="stylesheet" href="/projects/fantasy-football/css/pre-season.style.css">
 <script src="/projects/fantasy-football/js/pre-season.js"></script>

+{% capture footnote-footnote-1-content %}
-{% include footnote-content.html id="footnote-1" content="At the time of me pulling this data and Mr. Hess making this pick, Ezekiel Elliott was due to serve a six-game suspension, making for a risky pick regardless of Elliott's ability.
+At the time of me pulling this data and Mr. Hess making this pick, Ezekiel Elliott was due to serve a six-game suspension, making for a risky pick regardless of Elliott's ability.
 Hess didn't seem to care about that and went with him anyway.
-Minutes later, it was announced that Elliott would not have to serve the six-game suspension while his case was undergoing an appeal." %}
+Minutes later, it was announced that Elliott would not have to serve the six-game suspension while his case was undergoing an appeal.
+{% endcapture %}
+{% include footnote-content.html id="footnote-1" content=footnote-footnote-1-content %}